irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     DATASET_ID
 DWNS
     Downsampled.
 Cf. ORIS.
+EMIDP
+    (MATLAB) Error Message Identifier Part.
+One of the colon-separated parts of the MException .identifier string field (error message ID).
+    NOTE: "Component" has a special meaning in the context of error message IDs.
+Therefore uses the term "part" instead.
 FTF
     Forward Transfer Function = TF that describes the conversion of physical INPUT to OUTPUT (not the reverse).
 Cf. ITF.